Skip to main content

 Effective hormonal protocols for women require a nuanced understanding of the interplay between testosterone, estrogen, and progesterone to restore balance and alleviate symptoms.

 The decision to initiate hormonal optimization therapy for women is based on a comprehensive evaluation of symptoms and laboratory testing.
-While there is no single “low testosterone” number that defines deficiency in women, a baseline measurement is essential to guide therapy and ensure that remain within a safe and physiological range.
+While there is no single “low testosterone” number that defines deficiency in women, a baseline measurement is essential to guide therapy and ensure that testosterone levels remain within a safe and physiological range.

 The following table outlines the key differences in TRT protocols for men and women: